pateldd1/TravelSmart/README.md

 Users can create reviews on a home's show page and can view reviews there as well.
 A review requires a body and rating.
 The rating has to be between 1-10.
 Upon creating a review, the reviews info is stored in the database along with its user_id and home_id.
 Since review info, author info, and home info are needed, the reviews controller queries the reviews table for reviews that have the same id as the params[:homeid] that is passed in from front end.
 The .includes method was used again to prevent N+1 queries.
 In addition, since the reviews and review info would constantly change based on the home show page the user is looking at, the reviews were not stored in the store.
 A AJAX/database request was made directly in the review jsx component to improve space complexity.
 This would help a lot of a home had a lot of reviews.

 ## Coming Soon
-During the 10 days I spent developing this clone, I realized that I could add numerous things that AirBNB has to improve a user's experience.
+I realized that I could add numerous things that AirBNB has to improve a user's experience.

 #### User Profile Pages
 Adding a user profile page would improve the sociality of the app.